alexiswellwood/compillu/README.md

 # compillu
 Files for the paper "Anatomy of a comparative illusion", to appear in *Journal of Semantics*.

-The current (2 June 2018) citation info for this paper is:
+The current citation info for this paper is:

 > Wellwood, Alexis, Roumyana Pancheva, Valentine Hacquard, and Colin Phillips. (to appear).
 The anatomy of a comparative illusion.
 Accepted for publication in *Journal of Semantics*.